fperras/INTERFACES/README.md

 # Mac Installation
 No binaries are provided for Macs at this time.
 To compile your own copy, homebrew needs to be installed because INTERFACES makes use of OpenMP for parallelization.
-The following sequence of terminal commands can be used to install INTERFACES and its dependencies:
+The following sequence of terminal commands can be used to install INTERFACES and its dependencies.

+Before this, however, the 'on-the-fly-REDOR.hpp' source file needs to be modified to deal with an Apple quirk.
+There are two instances in this file where the sincos() function is used.
+In Apple, this function was renamed __sincos().
+Find those two instances in the file and add the two underscores before sincos.

 Installing homebrew:
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"